FHantke/brave-browser-wiki/Crypto-Wallets-(Deprecated).md

+This page contains old information that is no longer valid.
+It is being retained for a period of time only for historical reference.

 ## Install of Crypto Wallets on first use

 A user can install Crypto Wallets by either navigating to `brave://wallet`, or by going to a Dapp and confirming to install via the infobar that comes up.